Introduction

 Our time on the west bluff was enjoyable, as usual.
 I'm glad that we had it to ourselves this time!
 So, let's hike back down the same west trail and out, shall we?

 The above photograph, taken at 2:28 PM, is on the same trail below the ridgeline.
 It looks east this time.
 We were heading back the way that we'd come up.
 The image is where the fork starts, going east.
 When we were heading west and up, we'd taken the wrong fork.
-We took the higher fork, this time, on our way back down!
+We took the higher fork this time on our way back down!
 I learned my lesson.

-The above photograph, taken at 3:16 PM, looks southeast, toward the parking lot.
+The above photograph, taken at 3:16 PM, looks southeast toward the parking lot.
 Can you see my old truck, farthest to the back?
-Six other vehicles were parked, at our arrival.
-Seven others were parked, at our departure.
-Weekday hikes are less crowded than weekend hikes!
+Six other vehicles were parked at our arrival.
+Seven others were parked at our departure.
+Weekday hikes are less crowded than weekend hikes.

 Conclusion

 As I've stated and written several times, “hiking theology” works!
 That wrong left turn down, as we hiked up and across the ridgeline, seemed right, initially.
-“There is a way that appears to be right, but in the end it leads to death” (Proverbs 14:12, NIV).
+“There is a way that appears to be right, but in the end it leads to death.”
+(Proverbs 14:12, NIV)

 We should have, while standing at the fork, seen the original path.
-“This is what the LORD says: 'Stand at the crossroads and look; ask for the ancient paths, ask where the good way is, and walk in it, and you will find rest for your souls'” (Jeremiah 6:16, NIV).
+“This is what the LORD says: 'Stand at the crossroads and look; ask for the ancient paths, ask where the good way is, and walk in it, and you will find rest for your souls'.”
+(Jeremiah 6:16, NIV)

 My eyes were not focused to guide our feet correctly.
-“Your word is a lamp for my feet, a light on my path” (Psalms 119:105, NIV).
+“Your word is a lamp for my feet, a light on my path.”
+(Psalms 119:105, NIV)

 In His sermon on the mount, Jesus said: